UMich-CURLY/BKI_ROS/README.md

 In this repository and subsequent paper, we further accelerate ConvBKI and test on more challenging test cases with perceptually difficult scenarios including real-world military vehicles.
-An example of these test is playing in the video below.
+An example from the real-world testing is playing below.

 ![Alt Text](./video.gif)